John Duncan (Australian politician): Other interests

 Duncan was a trustee of the State Savings Bank, and for some years, a director of the Wallaroo and Moonta Mining and Smelting Company, Ltd., and the Adelaide Steamship Company and Adelaide Steam-tug Company.
 He was president of the Pastoral Association of South Australia and West Darling from 1905 to 1907.
 He was for many years on the Upper Wakefield District Council, and its chairman for several years.
 He was also president of the Australian National League, which became the Liberal Union.
 He was a life governor of the Adelaide Children's Hospital.
 He was created a Knight Bachelor in 1912.

-He died following an operation for gallstones and was buried at Penwortham cemetery.
+He died at a private hospital in North Adelaide following an operation for gallstones and was buried at Penwortham cemetery.
 Of his considerable fortune he left a large sum to a wide range of church and charitable institutions, including the General Assembly of the Presbyterian Church of South Australia, the Flinders Street Presbyterian Church, St Mark's Church, at Penwortham, the Home for Incurables, the Adelaide Children's Hospital, South Australian Institution for the Blind and Deaf and Dumb, the Royal Institution for the Blind (formerly Industrial School for the Blind), the Home for Weak-minded Children, and the University of Adelaide.